richardheath/zeal/docs/config.md

 ## files
 Files that will be included on the package and its path relative to destination folder.

-### Array

-> Glob rules on files to add on the package.
-The full path of each file/folder included will be based on basePath.

-### Object

 > The key is the files to add on the package and value is the destination path.

 ## exclude